 - To make sure you're not at risk for any security issues, change your Apple ID immediately, as well as your iTunes ID (if it's different).
 This is the key to your iCloud, which can control almost everything in your device: from your contacts to your photostream to your email.

-- Additionally, make sure your password recovery question is info that only you know, and not something a hacker could look up online such as your mother's maiden name.
+- Additionally, make sure your password recovery question is info that only you know, and not something a hacker could look up online, such as your mother's maiden name.

 Second, Understand How Apps Interact With iCloud

 - Find My iPhone — iCloud provides no privacy controls for Find My iPhone because it's designed for your personal use if your iPhone is misplaced.
-Once someone has your Apple ID info, they can find the location of your iPhone and, by proxy, you.
+Once someone has your Apple ID info, he or she can find the location of your iPhone and, by proxy, you.
 This feature is installed by default with iOS 5 and 6 but needs to be enabled through Settings.
 You can find out when someone is tracking your iPhone from another device by going to Settings > Location Services > Find My iPhone > Turning "Status Bar Icon" to on.

 - Find My Friends — While this free app must be installed on a phone to be activated, consider this: if someone finds your phone, unlocked, then he or she can download Find My Friends, have it run in the background, and prevent you from deleting it by setting a parental control passcode (which is different from the lock screen passcode).
 Notifications can be set up to alert users when "friends" enter or leave locations, like airports, places of work, home, or points of interest.
 In Settings > Location Services, you can check to see if Find My Friends has access.